Improving your broadband speeds

 Also try and avoid running multiple programmes that use the Internet at the same time.
-Even the quickest of connections will have trouble trying to upload files, and download a video at the same time.
+Even the quickest of connections will have trouble trying to upload files, stream video, play online games and download content at the same time.
 The best advice is to just be aware of what is going on at a certain time, and try and run as few things as possible.

 With the amount of software available to Internet users, its not surprising that there are applications out there that will discretely use your connection.
 These applications will run in the "background" and use your connection to perform their tasks, which obviously affects your speed.

-Typical examples of this are programmes like BBC iPlayer, iTunes downloaders and peer-to-peer software (LimeWire, BitTorrent etc).
+Typical examples of this are programmes like BBC iPlayer, online backup services and peer-to-peer software.
 Such programmes are designed to be easy and user friendly, but not using them properly could result in them causing problems.

-A particular issue that occurs with certain P2P applications is that they upload files as well as download.
+A particular issue that occurs with certain P2P applications and online backup services is that they upload files as well as download.
 If the client is using the connections full upstream bandwidth, the downstream will suffer accordingly, even if you are not downloading anything.

 Always ensure you are aware of what applications you have installed and exactly what is running on your computer.
 Completely disable anything you are not using and check to make sure it is not still active.
 This is not only a good idea to increase your speed, but can help improve the general security of your computer.